merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 {% include IMAGE path="/images/miscellaneous/targeted-binning-nif-mag/N07_BLAST_results.png" width="100" %}

-It has a much better hit in the NCBI database than the previous contig - 85% query coverage with 88% identity. _Atelocyanobacterium thalassa_ is actually a well-known cyanobacterial marine diazotroph.
+It has a much better hit in the NCBI database than the previous contig - 85% query coverage with 88% identity. _Atelocyanobacterium thalassa_ is actually a well-known cyanobacterial marine diazotroph ([Thompson et al 2012](https://www.science.org/lookup/doi/10.1126/science.1222700)).
 Judging by the alignment, N07's nitrogen-fixing population is extremely similar to this one:

 {% include IMAGE path="/images/miscellaneous/targeted-binning-nif-mag/N07_BLAST_graphic_summary.png" width="100" %}